Skip to content

 A levels

 ABB, to include Chemistry or Biology and one other Science subject (Maths, Physics, Biology, Chemistry or Psychology) required at minimum AB.
-General Studies or Critical Thinking is not accepted.
+General Studies or Critical Thinking is not accepted as the third A level subject.

 Please note that where a science A level is taken, the University will require applicants to pass the practical element (for A levels awarded from August 2017 onwards).